 |Type of asset||Basic rate||Higher rate|

 If you make a loss after selling an asset, you can deduct this loss from any gains you’ve made from selling other assets in the same year.
 For example, if you lose £15,000 from selling Bitcoin but make £40,000 from selling Ethereum, you can deduct the £15,000 from the £40,000 to make an overall gain of £25,000.

-You only have to pay Capital Gains Tax (CGT) on the profits that go above this tax-free amount.
+You then only need to pay Capital Gains Tax on the amount above the £6,000 allowance – £19,000.